The Augustus Club

 - A member of our Augustus Club staff may occasionally call to thank you for a particular gift, update you on the progress that your donations have helped us make, or schedule a visit at your convenience.

-- Augustus Club members receive copies of our quarterly newsletter, which includes thorough updates on our campaigns, current challenges, and victories for animals.
+- Augustus Club members receive copies of our semi-annual newsletter, which includes thorough updates on our campaigns, current challenges, and victories for animals.
 Access an archive of our recent issues.